On… Oasis, Ticketmaster, ‘Dynamic’ pricing, Uber, money, and the truth.

 More on that in a second.

-For now, here’s what matters: this is all obviously Terrible Ticketmaster’s fault, and just as TM’s getting a good shoeing from the Department of Justice in the US, now it’s also being pilloried from all sides in the UK.
+For now, here’s what matters: this is all obviously Terrible Ticketmaster’s fault, and just as TM’s getting a good shoeing from the Department of Justice in the US, now it’s also being pilloried from all sides in the UK and, apparently, the EU.

 Problem is, as anyone with a cursory understanding of the live business knows, Ticketmaster doesn’t set ticket prices or decide whether or not to switch on ‘Dynamic’ pricing.
 The artists and their representatives, and only the artists and their representatives, make that decision.